rhoot/c8e/README.md

 [CHIP-8] emulator.
 Written for kicks and giggles.

-Only compiles and runs on macOS.
+Currently builds and runs on macOS and Windows.

 ```